 Days would pass, one after another, and Tom kept reading his daughter’s favorite books. ” The little Prince ” became his very favorite, Chloe always told him to read it.
 He would eat whatever they left for him to eat.
 He based his survival on strangers.
 One day, a dog approached him and sat next to him, as if he knew him already.
 Tom gave him most of his blanket and the dog fell asleep beside him.

 Tom stopped time and decided to ignore life’s norms, just so he can find the true meaning of (his) life.
 And he kept reading his book, just to remind himself to not judge a book by its cover.
 And so, Tom became the chooser, not the beggar.

 Dedicated to every Tom from every corner all around the world.
-Because maybe, the reason Tom the ” inevitable ” is not so selfish after all.
+Because maybe, the reason Tom chose the ” inevitable ” is not so selfish after all.